matt0164/frizz/README.md

+Frizz-Wiz Application Documentation
-Frizz-Wiz v0.01 - June 18th Version with working GPS and "new slider" - main as of June 24 Frizz-Wiz Application Documentation
+Version 0.02 running with GPS as of 6/24/23 and without slider Overview
-Overview
 Frizz-Wiz is a web application running on an Nginx server.
-The application is configured to be accessible from the internet via the domain names frizz-wiz.com and www.frizz-wiz.com.
+The application is configured to be accessible from the internet via app.frizz-wiz.com with the domain names frizz-wiz.com and www.frizz-wiz.com.
 The Application Code
 The Components
-1. Python Scripts: Various Python scripts are used in the Frizz Wiz application to handle different tasks.
-These scripts include functions for retrieving weather data, geolocation information, and slider-based time selection.
-They interact with external APIs, such as OpenWeatherMap to fetch weather data and geolocation details.
+1. Python Scripts: Two Python scripts are used in the Frizz Wiz application.
+These scripts include functions for retrieving weather data and geolocation information.
+They interact with an external APIs, OpenWeatherMap, to fetch weather data and geolocation details.
 The scripts are called by the Flask application to provide the necessary data for rendering the web pages.
-2. HTML Templates: The HTML templates define the structure and content of the web pages displayed to users.
-They utilize template engines, such as Jinja2, to dynamically insert data retrieved from the Python scripts.
-The templates include forms for user input, sliders for time selection, display weather results, and render appropriate images based on weather conditions.
+2. HTML Template: The HTML template defines the structure and content of the web pages displayed to users.
+It utilizes template engines to dynamically insert data retrieved from the Python scripts.
+The template displays weather results, and renders images and text based on the weather conditions (humidity and dew point impacting a user’s hair).
+It is formatted based on a css style template.
-3. JavaScript: Multiple JavaScript files are used to handle the UI interactivity, geolocation functionality, and to make AJAX requests to the server.
-These include the new_slider.js for time selection via sliders, fetch_forecast.js to fetch weather data based on slider selection, and location.js to get current latitude and longitude using browser's GPS.
+3. JavaScript: Two JavaScript files are used to handle the UI interactivity, geolocation functionality, and to make AJAX requests to the server. fetch_forecast.js fetches weather data, and location.js gets the current latitude and longitude using browser's GPS.
 4. Gunicorn Configuration and Error Logs: Gunicorn is a Python WSGI HTTP Server that serves the Flask application.
 The configuration file specifies server settings such as the number of worker processes, bind address, and log file locations.
 The error logs capture any errors or exceptions that occur during the server's operation, providing valuable information for debugging and troubleshooting.
 5. Flask Application: The Flask application is the core of the Frizz Wiz web server.
 It handles incoming HTTP requests and generates appropriate responses.
 The application consists of routes that define the URL endpoints and associated functions to handle the requests.
 It also utilizes templates to render dynamic HTML pages and JavaScript files for the interactivity of the pages.
 The application interacts with the Gunicorn server to serve the web pages to clients.
 6. Gunicorn Server: Gunicorn is responsible for running the Flask application as a web server.
 It listens for incoming requests and dispatches them to the appropriate Flask route for processing.
 The server configuration determines how the server operates, including the number of worker processes, concurrency model, and network settings.
-7. Waitress Server: Waitress is an alternative WSGI server to Gunicorn.
-It can be used to run the Flask application instead of Gunicorn.
-It provides similar functionality but with different configuration options.
-The Waitress server listens for incoming requests and routes them to the Flask application.

 By combining these components, the Frizz Wiz application functions as a web server that receives user input, retrieves weather data, and dynamically renders HTML pages with the corresponding information.
-The server (Gunicorn or Waitress) listens for incoming requests and directs them to the Flask application, which utilizes Python scripts and HTML templates to process the requests and generate the appropriate responses.
+The server (Gunicorn) listens for incoming requests and directs them to the Flask application, which utilizes Python scripts and HTML templates to process the requests and generate the appropriate responses.
 The end result is a user-friendly interface where users can retrieve weather information based on zip codes or their current location.

+[graphic available in word file]

 1.	web_app.py: This Python file serves as the entry point for the Flask application.
-It imports the necessary modules, sets up the Flask app, defines the routes, and handles the logic for retrieving weather data based on zip code or location.
+It imports the necessary modules, sets up the Flask app, defines the routes, and handles the logic for retrieving weather data based on location.
 The routes interact with the HTML templates by rendering them and passing data from the Python scripts to be displayed dynamically.
 Additionally, it interacts with JavaScript files by receiving data via AJAX requests and triggering updates on the web page.
-2.	weather_fetch.py: This Python file contains functions for fetching weather data from external APIs based on zip codes, location coordinates, or time selection.
-The get_weather_by_coordinates() function retrieves weather data using the OpenWeatherMap API and performs calculations to determine the weather forecast.
-The get_weather_by_zip() function does the same but uses zip codes to convert to latitude and longitude coordinates.
-These functions return the weather result and photo URL to be displayed in the HTML templates.
+2.	weather_fetch.py: This Python file contains functions for fetching weather data from external APIs based on location coordinates and time selection.
+The get_weather() function retrieves weather data using the OpenWeatherMap API and performs calculations to determine the weather forecast.
+The function returns the weather result and photo URL to be displayed in the HTML templates.
 3.	frizz_landing.html: This HTML template is the main page of the Frizz Wiz application.
-It includes a form where users can enter a zip code or click a button to use geolocation.
-The form also includes a slider for users to select a time range for the weather forecast.
-It submits a POST request to the / route in the Flask application.
+It includes a form where a user can click a button to use geolocation.
 It also includes placeholders for displaying the weather result, photo, and dynamically generated colors.
 The template interacts with the Python script web_app.py by receiving the weather result and photo data to be rendered in the appropriate sections.
-4.	new_slider.js: This JavaScript file is responsible for creating and handling the functionality of a slider that allows users to select a time range for the weather forecast.
-It interacts with the HTML templates to dynamically update the displayed time range based on user interaction with the slider.
-5.	fetch_forecast.js: This JavaScript file sends the chosen time range and location details (either GPS coordinates or zip code) to the Flask app via an AJAX POST request.
+4.	fetch_forecast.js: This JavaScript file sends the chosen time range and location details (GPS coordinates) to the Flask app via an AJAX POST request.
 Upon receiving a successful response, it updates the weather forecast and the photo on the page.
-It interacts with both web_app.py and web_main.py to fetch and display updated weather forecasts.
+It interacts with both web_app.py and weather_fetch.py to fetch and display updated weather forecasts.
-6.	location.js: This JavaScript file is responsible for handling geolocation functionality in the web page.
+5.	location.js: This JavaScript file is responsible for handling geolocation functionality in the web page.
 It checks if the browser supports geolocation and, if so, retrieves the current latitude and longitude coordinates.
-It then sends this data to the server using an AJAX request to the /location route.
+It then sends this data to the server using an AJAX request to the /weather route.
 Upon receiving a successful response (status code 200), it triggers a fetch for updated weather information based on the current location.
-This file interacts with web_app.py and fetch_forecast.py through the AJAX request and response handling.
+This file interacts with web_app.py and weather_fetch.py through the AJAX request and response handling.
-7.	update_hour_display.js: This JavaScript file handles the real-time update of the hour display in the Frizz Wiz application.
-The updateHourDisplay function, called upon page load and whenever the start or end hour values are changed, fetches these values, transforms them into date objects, and then displays them.
-This setup ensures an interactive and responsive user experience.
-8.	style.css: This is a stylesheet that dictates the aesthetic and layout for the Frizz Wiz web app.
-It defines styles for various elements, such as the body and range slider, to ensure an intuitive and visually appealing user interface.
-Customizations include font family, background, and flex container setup for the entire application, specific paragraph styles within the time-range div, and styles for the range slider's bar, handle, and layout dimensions.
+6.	style.css: This is a stylesheet that dictates the aesthetic and layout for the Frizz Wiz web app.
+It defines styles for various elements, such as the body and header, to ensure an intuitive and visually appealing user interface.
+Customizations include font family, background, and flex container setup for the entire application, and layout dimensions.
 These files work together to create a seamless user experience.
 The Python scripts fetch weather data and perform calculations, the JavaScript files handle geolocation functionality and user-selected time ranges, and the HTML template displays the content dynamically based on user input and retrieved data from the Python scripts.

 Updating Application Code
 To update the application, you commit your changes to a version control system (like Git), then pull or checkout the updated code on the server.